LLNL/shroud/docs/reference.rst

   return type (similar to overloaded functions based on return type in C++).

-.. should also be set to false when the templated argument in cxx_template is part of the implementation and not the interface.
+..
+XXX should also be set to false when the templated argument in cxx_template is part of the implementation and not the interface.

 F_line_length